aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

     normalisation_rule_template=DFTNormalisation.RuleTemplate(
         transformer_factory=SkLearnTransformerFactoryFactory.StandardScaler())))
 ```

+Where applicable, we have declared which of the features are categorical via the keyword parameter
+`categorical_feature_names`.
+For the numerical features, we have specified how the features are to be normalised via
+keyword parameter `normalisation_rule_template` (noting, once more, that
+the feature generator does not itself perform the normalisation, it merely stores the information):
+  * Because the musical degrees are already normalised to the range [0, 1], we have specified
+    that they can be skipped during normalisation (`skip=True`).
+  * For the other features, applying a `StandardScaler` is reasonable, and therefore we have
+    specified a factory for the generation of the respective transformer.

 Note that the feature generators we registered treat some of the features differently:
   * Whereas the original implementation treats the features `mode` and `key` as numerical features,